Meghan Campos

 Email hidden; Javascript is required.

-I believe people are not broken, people need healing.
-We carry pain, patterns, and survival strategies that once served us but may no longer align with the life we want today.
-Therapy is a place where those old strategies can be gently explored, honored for how they once protected you, and released when they no longer serve your growth.
+When we feel supported, even the most difficult parts of life become possible to face and in those moments, growth often blooms.
+We often carry pain, patterns, and survival strategies that once served us but may no longer align with the life we want today.
+I support you in peeling back the layers of expectation, people-pleasing, long-kept pain, and self-doubt so you can uncover and reconnect with your authentic self.
+Therapy is a place patterns and old strategies can be gently explored, honoring how they once protected you and releasing them when they no longer serve you.

 My own path to becoming a therapist began through personal experience.
 After earning my bachelor’s degree in Child Development: Pre-Credential from Sacramento State University, I went through a period of personal challenge that led me to therapy.
 The transformative impact of that process helped me uncover a passion to support others in their healing journeys.